therealtomrose/hangout/README.rst

 Create virtual environment
 --------------------------

-Do this where the project will live e.g. 'testive'
+Do this where the project will live e.g. 'hangout'
 - install virtualenv::

     sudo easy_install pip